David Hockney’s Harry Styles painting to go on show at National Portrait Gallery

 A painting of pop star Harry Styles created by English artist David Hockney will go on display at the National Portrait Gallery in London.

-Hockney, 86, painted As It Was singer Styles, 29, in his art studio in Normandy, France.
+Hockney, 86, painted the “Watermelon Sugar” singer, 29, in his art studio in Normandy, France.

-The painting is one of more than 30 new portraits that will be displayed for the first time when David Hockney: Drawing from Life opens on November 2.
+The painting is one of more than 30 new portraits that will be displayed for the first time when David Hockney: Drawing from Life opens on 2 November at the gallery off Trafalgar Square.

 The portrait of Styles depicts the singer wearing an orange and red cardigan with a pearl necklace and blue jeans.